cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 Concept: Institution
 -----------------------------------------------------------------------
-In |CYCLUS| input files, each institution block defines an agent that acts as an institution in the simulation.
+In |Cyclus| input files, each institution block defines an agent that acts as an institution in the simulation.
 An institution block can only appear within a region block.
 Each institution block has the following sections in any order: